2016-2017 Policy Manual

 If the change is not approved, the student will be assessed a $1000 fee, and may be dismissed from the program, and thus all program costs then become immediately due.

-Here are some things that are considered to authorize a job change, and which you should consider in making a request for a job change:
+Here are some things that are considered to authorize an internship change, and which you should consider in making a request for an internship change:

 • You must leave in good standing.
 Your current employer should be comfortable with your leaving and will give you a good reference.